ujaRHR/dockernation/README.md

 ### Images

 - A Docker image is a read-only template that contains the application code, runtime, libraries, and dependencies needed to run an application.
 - Think of an image as a recipe or a blueprint.
-It describes what should be in the container but isn't running anything yet.
+It describes what should be in the container, but it isn't running anything yet.
 - Images ensure that everyone uses the exact same environment.
 When you share an image, you're sharing the complete setup, not just instructions that might be interpreted differently.

 **Example:**